savannainstitute/chestnut-bur-detection-from-drone/README.md

 1. Crop the canopy polygon region from the full drone image (mask outside region to black)
 2. Tile the cropped canopy into 224×224 patches with 20% overlap (stride = 179 px); skip all-black tiles
 3. Run YOLO inference on the tiles in batches (`inference.tile_batch_size`), confidence threshold 0.5 by default
-4. Reconstruct tile-space detections to full canopy coordinates, keeping only detections whose box **center** lies in each tile's non-overlapping **core** region — so a bur in the overlap seam is counted once, not double-counted
+4. Reconstruct tile-space detections to full canopy coordinates, keeping only detections whose box center lies in each tile's non-overlapping core region, so a bur in the overlap seam is counted once, not double-counted
 5. Apply a light global NMS (`inference.global_nms_iou`, default 0.3) to resolve any residual cross-tile duplicates
 6. Aggregate per tree: total detections, average confidence, bounding box coordinates